 This medicine is to be given only by or under the direct supervision of your doctor.

 A nurse or other trained health professional will give you this medicine in a hospital.
-This medicine is given through a needle placed in one of your veins.
+This medicine is given through a needle placed into one of your veins.
+It must be given slowly, so the needle will have to stay in place for at least 15 minutes.
+Your doctor may need you to stay for at least 30 minutes after receiving the medicine to check for unwanted effects.
 A second dose will be given 3 to 8 days after your first dose.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of ferumoxytol injection in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of ferumoxytol injection in the elderly.
 However, elderly patients are more likely to have age-related kidney, liver, or heart problems, which may require caution and an adjustment in the dose for patients receiving ferumoxytol injection.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.